- Search The Registry

 - My Account

 *Barbara Lewis was born on this date in 1943.
 She is a Black singer and songwriter.

-From South Lyon, Michigan, Barbara began been writing songs at the age of nine.
+From South Lyon, Michigan, Barbara began writing songs at nine.
 She began recording as a teenager with producer Ollie McLaughlin, who'd also had a hand in the careers of Del Shannon, the Capitols, and Deon Jackson.
-Lewis wrote all of the songs on her debut LP (including "Hello Stranger"), and confidently handled harmony soul numbers (some with backing by the Dells) and more pop-savvy tunes, some of which, like "Hello Stranger," were driven by an organ and a bossa nova-like beat.
+Lewis wrote all of the songs on her debut LP (including "Hello Stranger") and confidently handled harmony soul numbers (some with backing by the Dells) and more pop-savvy tunes, some of which, like "Hello Stranger," were driven by an organ and a bossa nova-like beat.

 Follow-ups to "Hello Stranger" didn't sell nearly as well (although one of her singles, "Someday We're Gonna Love Again," was covered by the Searchers for a British Invasion hit).
-In the mid-'60s, she began doing some recordings in New York City, with assistance from producers like Bert Berns and Jerry Wexler that employed more orchestral arrangements and pop-conscious material.
-The approach clicked, both commercially and artistically: "Baby I'm Yours" and "Make Me Your Baby" were both big hits, and both among the best mid-’60s girl-group style productions.
+In the mid-'60s, she began doing some recordings in New York City, with assistance from producers like Bert Berns and Jerry Wexler, that employed more orchestral arrangements and pop-conscious material.
+The approach clicked, both commercially and artistically: "Baby I'm Yours" and "Make Me Your Baby" were both big hits and were among the best mid-’60s girl-group style productions.

-Lewis made an album in the late '60s for Stax records that, as one would expect, gave her sound a grittier approach, without compromising the smooth and poppy elements integral to her appeal.
+Lewis made an album in the late '60s for Stax records that, as one would expect, gave her sound a grittier approach without compromising the smooth and poppy elements integral to her appeal.
 It passed mostly unnoticed, though, and Lewis withdrew from the music business after a few other singles.
-The "beach music" scene of the Carolinas remains a mainstay of appreciation for Lewis' records, which continue to enjoy popularity and airplay there decades after their original release.
+The "beach music" scene of the Carolinas remains a mainstay of appreciation for Lewis' records, which continue to enjoy popularity and airplay decades after their original release.

-In 1995, Lewis sings "Baby l'm Yours” on the original soundtrack from the Clint Eastwood, Merle Streep movie "Bridges of Madison County"
+In 1995, Lewis sings "Baby I'm Yours” on the original soundtrack from the Clint Eastwood, Merle Streep movie "Bridges of Madison County."